brucefan1983/GPUMD/README.md

   * `path/to/nep`

 ## Manual
-* The new mamual that will be used starting from GPUMD-v3.6: https://gpumd.org/
+* The new manual that will be used starting from GPUMD-v3.6: https://gpumd.org/
 * The old manual for up to GPUMD-v3.5: https://gpumd.zheyongfan.org

 ## Mailing list: